TinnedTuna/lock-soc/READING-LIST.md

 MIT Guide To Lock Picking"

 It describes the operational principles of pin-tumbler locks, and the defects which lead to it's failure.
-Towards the end, the guide covers security pens, master keys and even simple wafer locks.
+Towards the end, the guide covers security pins, master keys and even simple wafer locks.

 It is short (49 pages, several of which are large diagrams), and has very good